Few people ever imagine becoming a carer and it can take time to adjust to this role.

 There are many other organisations and groups outside the MDT who can also provide practical help and advice on various aspects of caring, for example, government advice and information offices, counselling services, carers, disability and mobility organisations, voluntary organisations and services, religious or charitable organisations and services and private agencies (but always check the cost involved as charges can be high).

-Your doctor’s surgery, local government office, library or local newspaper may have contact details for these, or you can look on the Internet using a search engine such as “Google”.
+Your doctor’s surgery, local government office, library or local newspaper may have contact details for these, or you can look on the Internet (or ask friends of family to look for you if you do not have a computer).

 Talking to family and friends can often help, so don’t try to soldier on alone.
 Accepting help and advice, is a positive step forward in helping you to cope well so that you can do the best for the person you live with.